 The Story

-Set at a graduation party in Los Angeles, the movie follows the stories of fifteen characters over the course of a single night.
-The ensemble features an eclectic group of brainy philosophy students, train-hopping hippies, aspiring prophets, and drug-addled hipsters.
+The Last Hurrah is a comedy filmed in a single continuous shot.
+Set at a graduation party in Los Angeles, an eclectic group of brainy philosophy students, train-hopping hippies, aspiring prophets, and drug-addled hipsters come together for one wild night.

 Director’s Statement: Making A One Take Movie